What is Family Therapy?

 Benefits of therapy for the family:

-In a safe and genuine environment, families are able to feel heard, have the opportunity to create a new vision for their lives together, and rebuild the trust and connection they may have lost.
-They learn to be responsive to others’ needs and wants.
+Therapy provides a safe environment for family members to discuss issues.
+This helps families feel heard, get the opportunity to create a new vision for their lives together, and rebuild the trust and connection they may have lost.
+Family members learn to be responsive to others’ needs and wants.